jakerhodes/RF-PHATE/README.rst

     pip install git+https://github.com/jakerhodes/RF-PHATE

-The random forest implementation is based on either `RandomForestClassifier` [2]_ or `RandomForestRegressor` [3]_ from `scikit-learn` [4]_, depending on the type of response variable (categorical or continuous).
+The random forest implementation is based on either `RandomForestClassifier <https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestClassifier.html>`_ or `RandomForestRegressor <https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestRegressor.html>`_ from `scikit-learn <https://scikit-learn.org/stable/>`_, depending on the type of response variable (categorical or continuous).
 The user implicitly chooses the type of random forest model by including either the response variable, `y`, or by stating the `prediction_type` as either 'classification' or 'regression'.
 If neither `y` nor `prediction_type` is given, RF-PHATE will assume a categorical response.
-Any training options available for `RandomForestClassifier` [2]_ or `RandomForestRegressor` [3]_ will work for the RF-PHATE initialization.
+Any training options available for `RandomForestClassifier <https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestClassifier.html>`_ or `RandomForestRegressor <https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestRegressor.html>`_ will work for the RF-PHATE initialization.

 Quick Demo
 ----------